Local Research

 Evaluation of opt-out testing for blood borne viruses (HIV, HCV and HBV) in emergency departments.

-Anyone aged 16 years and over attending an emergency department (ED) in very high or high HIV prevalence areas (including Bristol) and having a routine blood test is automatically tested for blood borne viruses (BBV) – HIV, hepatitis B (HBV) and C (HCV), unless they say they don’t want to be checked for these viruses (opt-out).
-This is happening in more places to diagnose more people who may not know they have HIV, HBV, or HCV.
+Anyone aged 16 years and over who attends an emergency department in high HIV prevalence areas (including Bristol) and has a routine blood test is automatically tested for blood borne viruses HIV, hepatitis B (HBV) and C (HCV), unless they opt out.
+This is happening in more places to diagnose more people who may not know they have HIV, HBV or HCV.
 These people can then be treated which should stop the viruses from damaging their health and stop new cases of these viruses.

-Researchers from the University of Bristol are working with the UK Health Security Agency (UKHSA) to examine how to improve how the testing is carried out and how people who test positive are supported to receive care.
-To check if the testing is working well, they will also look at how many people should get tested, how many do, who gets diagnosed, who is supported to receive care.
+University of Bristol researchers are working with the UK Health Security Agency to look at ways to improve how the testing is carried out and how people who test positive are supported to receive care.
+To check if the testing is working well, they will also look at how many people should get tested, how many do, who gets diagnosed, and who is supported to receive care.
 They are also looking at how much the testing costs and if it improves people’s health compared to the previous way of offering tests.

 Accessing PrEP through pharmacies to improve HIV prevention